sxg133/SMap/README.md

 *	**Box Events**

-	*	_dragstart_ -- will trigger when the user first clicks on the map with the box tool.
+	*	_dragStart_ -- will trigger when the user first clicks on the map with the box tool.
 	*	_drag_ -- will trigger continuously while the user is dragging the mouse on the map.
 	*	_dragstop_ -- will trigger when the user releases the drag.

 *	**Polygon Events**

-	*	_addpoint_ -- will trigger when the user adds a new point to the polygon.
+	*	_addPoint_ -- will trigger when the user adds a new point to the polygon.
-	*	_removepoint_ -- will trigger when the user removes a new point to the polygon.
+	*	_removePoint_ -- will trigger when the user removes a new point to the polygon.
-	*	_dragpointstart_ -- will trigger when the user starts to drag a point on the polygon.
+	*	_dragPointStart_ -- will trigger when the user starts to drag a point on the polygon.
-	*	_dragpoint_ -- will trigger continuously while the user is dragging a point on the polygon.
+	*	_dragPoint_ -- will trigger continuously while the user is dragging a point on the polygon.
-	*	_dragpointend_ -- will trigger when the user release the drag on a polygon point.
+	*	_dragPointend_ -- will trigger when the user release the drag on a polygon point.